Change of Status

 • If your application is approved, USCIS will issue you a new I-94 form and approval notice that shows your new F-1 status.
 The I-94 will note “D/S” (Duration of Status), which means that your new F-1 status is valid for the duration of time that you are enrolled full-time in a degree program and/or any authorized periods of practical training plus 60 days.
 Remember that in order to re-enter the United States, you will need to apply for an F-1 visa from a US Embassy/Consulate abroad before re-entry.

-• Once your change to F-1 status has been approved, you must notify our office.
-Please email us for directions on how to submit your Form I-20, Form I-797 approval notice, new Form I-94, passport and report your US address through MyISSS so that we can review your documents and activate your F-1 record in SEVIS.
+• Once your change of F-1 status has been approved, you must notify our office.
+Please email us for directions on what documents to provide for our review in order to activate your F-1 record in SEVIS.

 It can take USCIS several months to process a Form I-539 petition for a change of status.
 Therefore, before you apply for a change of status you must consider the following: